mcneel/rhino3dm/Current Development Tools.md

 # Current Development Tools (rhino3dm)

-Last updated by dan@mcneel.com on April 23, 2020
+Last updated by dan@mcneel.com on August 17, 2021

 :warning: Change this file at your own risk.
 This file is read by scripts to determine the required development tools and versions of those tools.
 Though it is human-readable, it is part of build processes.
 Renaming or reformatting this file may cause undesired results.